aczi0/KasterSite2/exampleSite/content/english/_index.md

   enable: true
   title: The first **no-code** digital operations planning and scheduling tool.
   content: Having idle resources in a tight labor market is unforgiving. **Kaster**
-    unlocks the full potential of your production facilities by augmenting your planners decision processes and giving them the proper tools to design their own digital operations, and start planning efficiently right away.
+    unlocks the full potential of your contract pharmaceutical production facilities by augmenting your planners decision processes and giving them the proper tools to design their own digital operations, and start planning efficiently right away.
   image: images/realtime.png
   video:
     enable: false